vsaguero/VENUE/tutorial.md

 Build commands will be stored in build/compile_commands.json 'build' finished successfully (1.669s)
 ```
+Please note that for the network to remain active, the process cannot be closed.
+From now on, any operation has to be performed on another terminal.

 <li><h4>Fourth step: Check the connectivity between the LXCs</h4></li>

 </ol>